Anime genres trip up almost everyone at first, mostly because a single show gets called shonen, action, fantasy, and comedy all at once.

 - Brothers Conflict

-My take: Kodomo looks simple, but the best ones are timeless comfort shows.
+My take: Kodomo looks simple, yet the best ones are timeless comfort shows.

-Kodomo anime is family-friendly, often episodic, and designed to be accessible.
-That doesn’t mean it can’t have emotional moments or life lessons—sometimes those are the exact shows that hit hardest.
+Kodomomuke, often shortened to kodomo, means aimed at children.
+It is family-friendly, usually episodic, and built to be accessible.
+Still, that does not mean it skips emotional moments, since sometimes those are the exact shows that hit hardest.

 - Doraemon